-Over the last several days, multiple Ulta Beauty employees have accused the retail giant of encouraging its staff to racially profile customers.
+Over the last few weeks, multiple Ulta Beauty employees have accused the retail giant of encouraging its staff to racially profile customers.
 Now, the beauty store is addressing the brewing controversy.

 Beauty industry watchdog @EsteeLaundry shared makeup artist Adeola Ash's story of being racial profiled at her local Ulta store.
 The Instagram account then received the following direct message from a former Ulta employee: "I worked for Ulta years ago and quit because they would literally pull cashiers from the front to follow black customers around as soon as they walked through the door.
 During a loss prevention corporate meeting they literally encouraged us to racially profile."